MaryamAsgarinezhad/obsidian/LLM/Session3- Transformer encoder-decoder.md

 -----------

-2. Decoders: Attention happens in decoding phase
+2. Decoders: Attention (causal) is applied on all current tokens.
+This is the input of a fully connected layer for vocabulary projection.

 - Again the probability P is gained from a fully-connected dense layer, inside which it includes attention weights.

 ![[Pasted image 20250104195047.png]]
 ![[Pasted image 20250104195318.png]]
 ![[Pasted image 20250104195600.png]]
 ![[Pasted image 20250104195941.png]]
 Pretraining stage of GPTs is so strong that it can predict next tokens from any prompts and shots.
+Both encoder-only and encoder-decoder models are teacher forced.

 3. Encoder-Decoder: The decoder part can be RNN (transformer or ...)